blaylockbk/Herbie/docs/index.rst

     .. tab-item:: uv

         Add Herbie to your uv project with the following command:

         .. code-block:: bash

             uv add herbie-data

-        Or install Herbie as a tool (Herbie command line tools comming soon!)
+        Or install Herbie as a tool (Herbie command line tools coming soon!)

         .. code-block:: uv

             uv install herbie-data

+More details at :ref:`🐍 Installation`.

 Capabilities